 Tower Hill's coverage options are fairly broad, meaning insurance shoppers are likely to find the type of coverage they need from the company.
-In addition to typical home insurance offerings, like coverage for your home's structure and your possessions, it has a variety of policies available that may supplement traditional (HO-3) home insurance.
+In addition to typical home insurance offerings, like coverage for your home's structure and your possessions, the company has a variety of policies available that may supplement traditional (HO-3) home insurance.
 This includes flood insurance and higher available coverage levels for high-value homes, as well as specialized coverage for renters, landlords and owners of condominiums and mobile homes.
-The company does not provide automobile insurance, however.
+The company, however, does not provide automobile insurance.

-The price of insurance from Tower Hill was about equal to or slightly cheaper than competing Florida home insurance companies.
-Furthermore, the company received slightly better than average reviews for its customer service.
+The price of insurance from Tower Hill was generally cheaper than competing Florida home insurance companies.
+Furthermore, the company received slightly better than average reviews for its customer service among Florida insurers.
 The most common issue cited in complaints was regarding the claims department, particularly unsatisfactory settlement amounts and claim denials.

 Of particular significance to Florida homeowners is Tower Hill's ability to respond to hurricanes.
 As a Florida-specific insurer, Tower Hill has experience dealing with hurricane claims.
 For example, some customers noted that the company’s insurance agents or claims department reached out both before and after major storms to assist with claims.
 However, it is worth noting that financial rating service AM Best does have a degree of concern over whether continued large-scale disasters, like Hurricane Irma and Hurricane Florence in 2017 and 2018, may put Tower Hill in financial jeopardy.

 Bottom line: Tower Hill is a solid, affordable choice for homeowners looking for a one-stop shop for homeowners and flood insurance.
 But buyers should be prepared to work alongside an insurance agent for a quote, as Tower Hill's online tools are lackluster.